-Our school dinners are of an excellent quality and the children get a choice of menus.
-The cost is £2.15 per meal for Year 3 upwards (£10.75 per week) and £2.00 for Nursery meal (£10.00 per week).
+The cost is £2.25 per meal for Year 3 upwards (£11.25 per week) and £2.00 for Nursery meal (£10.00 per week).
 Payment is required in advance or at the beginning of each week.
-This can be made through schools gateway or paid to the school office by cash or cheque (Cheques payable to Nottingham City Council).
+Payment by cash should be in an envelope with the child's name, amount & quoting 'School Dinner'.
+This should be handed to class teacher in the morning.
+Cheques payable to 'St Margaret Clitherow Academy'.

 If your child has a special dietary requirement please come in and discuss it with us.

-To view the latest menus please click HERE
+To view the new menus from Aspens, please click HERE

 In September 2014, Universal Free School Meals were introduced for all pupils in Foundation, Year 1 and Year 2.
 We encourage all parents to take up the offer.